ardanlabs/gotraining/README.md

 ## Pricing

 Day Training classes are at $2,500 USD a day plus travel expenses.

-The hour training classes
+Hour training classes are used for workshops and exclude time for working through the exercises.
+Email for workshop pricing.

 ## Contact